RENEE MONTAGNE, Host:

-Representative MIKE PENCE (Republican, Indiana): Obamacare was roundly rejected, last night, by the American people.
+MIKE PENCE: Obamacare was roundly rejected, last night, by the American people.
 We need to rip it up, root and branch, and House Republicans are determined to do that.

 ROVNER: But House Minority Leader John Boehner, who's in line to become Speaker in January, was a little more circumspect about how fast that might happen.

-Representative JOHN BOEHNER (Republican, Ohio): The American people are concerned about the government takeover of health care.
+JOHN BOEHNER: The American people are concerned about the government takeover of health care.
 I think it's important for us to lay the groundwork before we begin to repeal this monstrosity and replace it with commonsense reforms that will begin to bring down the cost of health insurance in America.

 ROVNER: One reason for Boehner's caution, is that despite all the rhetoric, the Republican House by itself can't make the new health law go away.

-Mr. MICHAEL CANNON (Director of health policy studies, Cato Institute): Republicans cannot repeal Obamacare with President Obama wielding the veto pen - I mean, thats not within the set of possible outcomes.
+MICHAEL CANNON: Republicans cannot repeal Obamacare with President Obama wielding the veto pen - I mean, that's not within the set of possible outcomes.

 ROVNER: Michael Cannon is director of health policy studies for the libertarian Cato Institute and no fan of the new law.
 With the Senate still run by Democrats, a full-scale repeal is simply out of the question.
 But that's not to suggest that House Republicans are without tools to cause pain to supporters of the health law.

-Mr. CANNON: Theyre going to do everything they can to try to cripple the law, throw sand in the gears and make it even more unpopular than it has been for the past 18 months.
+CANNON: They're going to do everything they can to try to cripple the law, throw sand in the gears and make it even more unpopular than it has been for the past 18 months.